weaviate/weaviate-io/developers/weaviate/tutorials/schema.md

 <CodeCreateSchema />

 :::note Classes and Properties - best practice
 Classes always start with a capital letter.
 Properties always begin with a small letter.
-You can use `CamelCase` class names, and property names allow underscores.
+You can use `PascalCase` class names, and property names allow underscores.
 Read more about schema classes, properties and data types [here](../config-refs/schema/index.md).
 :::

 The result should look something like this: